pinaki3majumder/ai-ml-music-genre-prediction-web-app/README.md

 # AI ML MUSIC GENRE PREDICTION WEB APP
-Deploy a machine-learning web app that makes predictions based on data using Python and Flask.
+Deploy a machine-learning web app that makes predictions based on .csv file using Python and Flask.

 ## Features